Haley Jones: Atlanta Dream (2023–2024)

 Jones was selected sixth overall in the 2023 WNBA draft by the Atlanta Dream.
 In 40 games during the 2023 WNBA season, she averaged 3.9 points, 2.2 rebounds and 2.1 assists per game.
 In 40 games during the 2024 WNBA season, she averaged 3.7 points, 2.4 rebounds and 2.3 assists per game.

 Jones was waived by the Dream on May 14, 2025.

 Phoenix Mercury (2025)

 On June 1, 2025, Jones signed a hardship contract with the Phoenix Mercury.
 On June 8, she was waived by the Mercury.

 Dallas Wings (2025)

 Over a week later, Jones was signed by the Dallas Wings as part of their hardship exception, with the team losing several players to injury and both Teaira McCowan and Luisa Geiselsöder being unavailable while competing in the 2025 FIBA Women’s Eurobasket.
 On June 29, she was waived by the Wings.
 The Wings signed Jones to a rest-of-season contract on July 9, 2025.

-Towards the end of the 2025 regular season, Jones was featured — along with Diamond DeShields, Julie Vanloo, Harmoni Turner, and Shyanne Sellers — in an ESPN article on life on the WNBA fringe given the league's limit of only 12 roster spots per team.
+Towards the end of the 2025 regular season, Jones was featured, along with Diamond DeShields, Julie Vanloo, Harmoni Turner, and Shyanne Sellers, in an ESPN article on life on the WNBA fringe given the league's limit of only 12 roster spots per team.

+Portland Fire (2026)

+On April 3, 2026, she was drafted 15th overall by the Portland Fire in the 2026 WNBA expansion draft.

+On May 21, 2026, Jones was waived by the Portland Fire.

+Return to Dallas Wings (2026-present)

+On June 22, 2026, Jones signed a player development contract with the Dallas Wings.